Lifestyle inflation happens when our income rises, we increase our spending.

 Like a balloon that gets larger, we tend to spend our expanding pocketful of extra dollars.

-It happens when we get our first job after college, get raises, bonuses, or change jobs for more pay.
-We conjure up what we had considered buying before this newly found financial freedom and spend it quickly.
+When we get our first job after college, we begin to earn money, get raises, bonuses, or change jobs for more pay.
+We conjure up what we had considered buying before this newfound financial freedom and spend it too quickly.
 Instead, we should be using this money wisely.

-To avoid lifestyle inflation, we need to understand our budget when we start our first job and throughout our career.
+To avoid lifestyle inflation or lifestyle creep, we need to make a reasonable budget when we start our first job and throughout our career.

 - An emergency fund.